ramigs/nuxt-fauna-article/nuxt-fauna.md

 https://nicolas-hoizey.com/articles/2020/05/05/jamstack-is-fast-only-if-you-make-it-so/
 Using the server side build to get the provides multiple benefits:

-- The performance for the users is much better, with HTML already computed on the server and statically served
-- Much less API calls are made, requiring much less computing time and power distinguishing static data and real-time data

-It allows to call webmentio.io API only when building the site, which should be less often than visitors viewing pages

-directly from a CDN

-## Nuxt.js

-Nuxt.js is an open-source web application framework built on top of Vue.js.
-It is well known for its SSR capabilities, but it can also do static.

-We'll be using Nuxt to do the heavy lifting during the build stage.
-Instead of having to at each client request?

 ## FaunaDB

 FaunaDB is a globally distributed, low-latency database that promises to be